Sligo County Museum: Contents

 The collections cover the history of County Sligo from the stone age to present day.
-One of the most notable antiquities is a firkin of bog butter which is over a 100 years old.
+One of the most notable antiquities is a firkin of bog butter which is over 100 years old.
 As Sligo has long been associated with W. B. Yeats, the museum has a number of exhibits dedicated to the writer, such as a replica of his 1923 Nobel Prize in Literature and works from 1889 to 1936.
 The exhibitions feature some paintings from Jack Butler Yeats, George William Russell, and Seán Keating.
 Objects associated with Countess Markievicz and her sister, Eva Gore-Booth, are also displayed.
 There are numerous local artefacts and geological samples are on display.
 More recently the exhibitions featured a display called News from the Past chronicling Sligo's World War I history.
 A collection of photographs from World War I, which has been saved from destruction by a local man in the 1990s, was part of that display.